A3Data/rony/CONTRIBUTING.md

 - 2nd element is the default value
 - 3rd element is the text the user will be prompted when being asked for the input

-The `instructions` field of the json contains a list strings.
+The `instructions` field of the json contains a list of strings.
+The content of this list will be displayed to the users right after the new module is added to their project.

+The `developers` field of the json contains a list of strings.
 The content of this list will be displayed to the users right after the new module is added to their project.

 ### Using jinja template files